UNBOXING | Huawei nova 8i midrange smartphone

 Consumer gadget brand Huawei is making a comeback to the midrange smartphone segment with the upcoming release of the Huawei nova 8 and nova 8i in the Philippines.
-At its price point of around P15,000, the nova 8i will be featuring a 66W supercharge technology and one of the biggest CMOS sensors currently in the market.
+With a price tag of P13,999, the nova 8i will be featuring a 66W supercharge technology and one of the biggest CMOS sensors currently in the market.

 The device closely follows the aesthetic direction of the latest Huawei P-series.
 It sports a slim profile with a minimal camera bump, and all three buttons are located on the right side – the volume rockers that are sufficiently tactile and a power button that doubles as a fingerprint scanner.